Land Acquisition and Natural Resource Management in a Coastal Farming Community - Watsonville Slough Farms

 The Land Trust of Santa Cruz County’s Watsonville Slough Farms property encompasses approximately 500 acres of farmland and wild wetlands, marshes, grasslands and riparian woodlands in the heart of the larger Watsonville Slough complex.
 The slough system is surrounded by farmland and development, and its proximity to the coast leaves it at risk of habitat loss through sea level rise and saltwater intrusion.

-Our challenge and goal is to balance these competing values — farmland and wildlife — while maintaining resilience within the ecosystem.
+The challenge and goal for the land trust has been to balance these competing values — farmland and wildlife — while maintaining resilience within the ecosystem.

 Value of the land and habitat